Tower: Data Structures in Quantum Superposition: Quantum Data Structures in

 \LangName{} makes it possible to implement linked data structures in quantum superposition.
-A key aspect of its design is a set of programming primitives that are each \emph{reversible}, meaning it can be executed forwards or backwards to produce or reverse its computational effect.
-For example, a program may execute $\texttt{push\_front}(\texttt{l}, 6)$ forwards, updating the state of \lstinline{l} by prepending 6.
-The program may also execute the function backwards by removing 6 from the front of \lstinline{l}.
+A key aspect of the design of \LangName{} is a set of programming primitives that are each \emph{reversible}, meaning a program can be executed forwards or backwards to produce or reverse its computational effect.

 \paragraph{Reversibility}